Homeroom

 I open my eyes.
 I fail for a

-living, change forms,
+change forms,

-migrate to spores.
+to spores.

-Youll listen
+You’ll listen

 write, recite.
 And write again.